Flag2Runner/PolarCordToCartCordTool/README.md

 Select a color if you enabled the color change check box.

-Finally press the Update Polar Cord Button
+Finally press the Update Polar Cord Button.

+If a warrning pops up that means you either selected more than one mesh or have something other than a mesh selected.
+The tool will not allow anything but one mesh to be selected or if you have nothing selected it will create the cube if none is there or move the default cube if it is named "cube" and change the color if you have that setting on.

 # Color Picker

 <img src = assets\ColorPickerExample.png width = 500>

 This is what shows up when you press the color picker button.
 Once you pick your color and press ok the color will update and it's as simple as that.
-If you just want to update the color on the mesh you can just press the create geo button again to apply the color.
-The color shown on the button is the color that will be applied on the mesh when created.
+If you just want to update the color on the mesh you can just enable the color changed check box and then press the update polar cords button.
+This will also apply the polar transforms with it.